 - Each University employee has a responsibility to report any violent behavior when a member of the University community or visitors to the campus exhibits such behavior.

-- Any incidents of physical acts or threats of physical violence or immediate concerns for safety should be immediately reported to the Public Safety Department and then to either Human Resources or the Office of Employee Equity and Diversity.
+- Any incidents of physical acts or threats of physical violence or immediate concerns for safety should be immediately reported to the Public Safety Department and then to the Office of Employee Equity.